-From the moment you enter, you'll be seduced by its generous volumes and fluid layout, with a vast reception hall featuring a checkroom and guest toilet, leading naturally to the reception rooms: a bright living area with open fire, extended by a south-facing terrace and the garden; a convivial dining room, adjoining a fully-equipped bespoke kitchen with Brazilian granite worktops by marble-maker Crombé.
+From the entrance, the vast reception hall with checkroom and guest toilet opens onto generous reception areas: a luminous living room with open fire, extended by a sunny terrace and the garden, as well as a convivial dining room adjoining a bespoke, fully-equipped kitchen with Crombé Brazilian granite worktops.

-A double garage, several outdoor parking spaces and numerous cellars complete this exceptional property.
+The property also benefits from a double garage, several outdoor parking spaces and numerous cellars.

 A must-see!